Pet Cremation - Frequently Asked Questions

 What If My Pet Dies At Home?

 We can come to your home within the Portland/Salem and Vancouver area anytime.
 Our phones are always answered and we are available 24 hours per day for emergency service.

 Do You Work With My Veterinarian?

 We are happy to work with any veterinarian and we work exclusively with several veterinarians in the Portland area.
-It would not be possible for us to provide all the cremation and burial services to all veterinarians; therefore, we have focused our efforts toward serving the pet owners who appreciate high quality service and the veterinarians who appreciate our professionalism and wide range of services.
+It would not be possible for us to provide all the cremation services to all veterinarians; therefore, we have focused our efforts toward serving the pet owners who appreciate high quality service and the veterinarians who appreciate our professionalism and wide range of services.
 We are much more than a pet crematory; we are a full service aftercare provider available as a resource to any pet owner or veterinarian.
 All veterinarians in the area are aware of our services and will be accommodating to your needs if you ask for us.
 Please feel free to contact us if you would like to know if we regularly work with your veterinarian.

 How Far Will You Travel?

 We consider our "Home Territory" to be the greater Portland area.
 For services and transportation more than 20 miles from our facility, mileage charges may apply.